Treatment of a Retinal Artery Occlusion

 - A clot-busting drug.

-Some patients regain vision after a stroke involving the eye, although vision is often not as good as it was before.
-However, vision loss can be permanent.
+Some patients regain vision after a retinal artery occlusion, although vision is often not as good as it was before.
+In some cases, vision loss can be permanent.